+IO-Ctrl

-IO-Ctrl This card has separate presets for the input and output settings under the 'SYSTEM SETTINGS' header.
-With this item you select how the IO presets are controlled: Manually (manual, default), via GPItriggers (GPI, GPI-A, GPI-B or GPI-C) or by the input format (SDI1-Format).
-The input formats are mapped to the presets as followed:
+This card has separate presets for the input and output settings under the 'SYSTEM SETTINGS' header.
+With this item you select how the IO presets are controlled: Manually (manual, default), via GPItriggers (GPI, GPI-A, GPI-B or GPI-C) or by the input format on input 1 (SDI1-Format) or input 2 (SDI2-Format).
+The input formats are mapped to the preset as followed: